icicleio/dns/README.md

 )
 ```

 An executor will retry a query a number of times if it doesn't receive a response within `$timeout` seconds.
-The number of times a query will be retried before failing is defined by `$retries`. `$timeout` seconds is allowed to elapse between each query attempt.
+The number of times a query will be retried before failing is defined by `$retries`, with `$timeout` seconds elapsing between each query attempt.

 ### Creating an Executor